The Best Places to Stay in the Cook Islands

 The Best Side of Rarotonga to Stay

-Described as “the world’s most beautiful lagoon”, Aitutaki is the perfect atoll with a vast vibrant lagoon surrounded by tiny motu (islets) and one larger island.
+Described as “the world’s most beautiful lagoon”, Aitutaki is the perfect atoll with a vast, vibrant lagoon surrounded by tiny motu (islets) and one larger island.
 It’s paradise.
-And, it’s got a whole range of styles of accommodations so you can stay for longer…
+And it has a whole range of accommodation styles so you can stay for longer.

 The main attraction in Aitutaki is the lagoon itself, a hotspot for snorkelling, sightseeing and kitesurfing, where many operators are available to show you around.
 In between the excitement, you’re downtime on this island, which is much more laidback than Rarotonga (if you’d think that’s possible), can be spent at your chosen five-star resort, boutique bungalow on the beach, or even a guesthouse in one of the villages.

-See if Aitutaki is your thing by checking out The Complete Travel Guide to Aitutaki, as well as the 20 Best Things to Do on Aitutaki.
+See if you’ll love Aitutaki as much as we do by checking out The Complete Travel Guide to Aitutaki, as well as the 20 Best Things to Do on Aitutaki.

 The Best Resorts on Aitutaki